Librarika/manual/docs/cataloging.md

 	![Catalog item copy edit form](img/media-copy-edit-form.png)

 * Do make necessary changes.
-* Click on the `Submit` when you are done and your changes will be saved.
+* Click on the `Submit` button when you are done and your changes will be saved.

 ### Change Accession Number

 To change accession number, please follow the edit copy instructions above.
-Please remember that, accession number must be unique for each item copy of your library.
+Please remember that, accession number must be unique among all copies of your library.
 If you plan to use barcode labels, it is better to have a larger 6 to 8 digits long accession number for better scanning performance.

 ### Delete copy

 You can delete an individual copy from your catalog.
-This will also delete all related circulations and other related records specific to that copy.
+This will also delete all related circulations and other dependent records specific to that copy.
 So, please be careful when you delete a copy from your library.

 * Please go to the `Dashboard -> Catalogs -> Catalog Items` section.
-* Locate the item you want to delete from your catalog and click on the `View` link on the right to the item.
+* Locate the item you want to delete from your catalog and click on the `View` link on the right to that item.

 	![Catalog item view option](img/catalog-item-view-option.png)

 * Navigate to the copies section at the bottom of the page.
-* Click on the `Delete` link on right to the copy and confirm your delete action.
+* Click on the `Delete` link on right to the copy you want to delete and confirm your delete action.

 	![Catalog item copies section](img/catalog-item-copies-section.png)

 * The copy entity will then be deleted from the library.

+Note: Instead of deleting a copy from your library, it is better to make it inactive.
+This will ensure that all reference to related circulations will be preserved.

 ---